-The Map Library collection consists of an estimated 200,000 maps, over 500 atlases and geographic reference books, and a growing collection of digital spatial data.
+The Map Library collection consists of an estimated 200,000 maps, over 3,000 atlases and geographic reference books, and more than 25,000 Colorado historical aerial photographs.

 We collect general and thematic maps and atlases at small and large scales, mostly from the 19th, 20th and 21st centuries, and related reference materials such as gazetteers.
 The Map Library is a full Federal Depository Library and the majority of our maps are acquired through the Federal Depository Library Program.